-My research deals with the dynamics of animal flight, but reflects a broader interest in the dynamics of biological systems in general.
-I am an Associate Professor in the Department of Zoology, and am the Peter Brunet Fellow and Tutor in Biological Sciences at Jesus College.
+My research deals with the dynamics and control of flight in birds and insects, but reflects a broader interest in the dynamics of biological systems in general.
+With the publication of my recent monograph Evolutionary Biomechanics: Selection, Phylogeny, and Constraint, I have begun publishing on evolutionary theory, taking biomechanics as a lens through which to view the evolutionary process.
+I am Professor of Mathematical Biology in the Department of Zoology, and am the Peter Brunet Fellow and Tutor in Biological Sciences at Jesus College.
 I previously held an RCUK Academic Felowship (2006-2011), a Royal Society University Research Fellowship (2004-2009), a Royal Commission for the Exhibition of 1851 Research Fellowship (2002–2004), and the Weir Junior Research Fellowship (2002–2005) at University College, Oxford.
 My research team is funded principally by a €2M ERC Starting Grant on the Dynamics and Control of Bird and Insect Flight, as well as by grants from Dstl and EOARD, and through studentships from the EPSRC and BBSRC.

 Prof Graham Taylor